-(3) The Interpretation and Standard Provisions (Bailiwick of Guernsey) Law, 201626 applies to the interpretation of these Rules.
+- (3) The Interpretation and Standard Provisions (Bailiwick of Guernsey) Law, 201627 applies to the interpretation of these Rules. - (4) A reference in the Rules to an enactment should be taken to include any amendments, re-enactments with or without modification, extensions and applications.

-26 Order in Council No. V of 2018.
+27 Order in Council No. V of 2018.